‘World’s Hottest Nurse’ Lauren Drain Flaunts Muscular Legs In Tiny Green Undies

 Lauren teamed the look with a pair of scanty green panties that were trimmed with orange fabric.
 They had thin sides that were snug on her hips, and her defined hipbones and muscular thighs were in full view.
 To go with the sporty-chic look, she rocked a pair of white sneakers with ankle socks to match.
 Lauren styled her platinum blond locks with a deep side part, and her tresses spilled over her shoulders and back.

-In the caption of the update, Lauren plugged her 6-week fitness program that kicks off on January 17th while asking fans which image they liked better.
-She also added several emoji in the body of her caption.
-Fans have not been shy about showering the post with love, and it’s amassed plenty of attention with over 12,000 likes and 600-plus comments.
-Some Instagrammers complimented Lauren on her amazing figure while a few more asked questions about the fitness program.
+In the caption, Lauren plugged her six-week fitness program — which kicks off on January 17 — while asking fans which image they liked better.
+She also added several emoji in the body.

+Fans have not been shy about showering the post with love, and it has amassed plenty of attention with over 12,000 likes and 600-plus comments.
+Some Instagram users complimented Lauren on her amazing figure while a few more asked questions about the fitness program.
 A few others struggled to find the right words and commented with emoji instead of words.

 “Both are awesome.
-I like the pose in 2 more,” one follower wrote, adding a few heart-eye emoji to the end of their comment.
+I like the pose in 2 more,” one follower wrote, adding a few heart-eye emoji at the end of their comment.

 “The most sensual and beautifull.
 I am so excited to start this program with you babe,” a second fan commented.

-“Wow you’re so amazing,” a third chimed in.
+“Wow you’re so amazing,” a third person chimed in.

-“Pic 1. you have a great smile,” one more raved with a single flame.
+“Pic 1. you have a great smile,” one more raved, with a single flame.